alfa-m/dotnet/PizzaStore/README.md

 ## Description

 A minimal API example using ASP.NET Core and .NET.
-The original course in Microsoft Learn can be seen [here](https://learn.microsoft.com/pt-br/training/modules/build-web-api-minimal-api/).
+The original course Microsoft Learn can be seen [here](https://learn.microsoft.com/pt-br/training/modules/build-web-api-minimal-api/).

 ## Requirements